hlascelles/samudra/_posts/explore/2020-08-19-why-is-this-urgent.md

 [In 1992 a container of yellow rubber ducks fell into the Pacific Ocean][5], and since then [these ducks wash up on the shores all around the globe][8].
 This accident revealed that all our oceans are connected via a worldwide network of currents.
 A [study by Erik van Sebille][9], with a setup that is very similar to the rubber duck scenario, showed that the waste that starts its journey from the populated costal areas is moved by the currents into the open ocean within months.
-This is how the six major garbage patches formed in the gyres of our oceans.
+This is how the six garbage patches formed in the gyres of our oceans.
 The study showed that there is no set destination - waste released from one specific place eventually ends up in all garbage patches; explore the model [here][10].
 The North Pacific patch is the largest attractor, the study predicts that over multi-millennial timescales most of the global marine debris will end up there.
 While floating plastic waste gets the most attention, [this is only 1% of the total plastic present in our oceans][11].